 • Build practical management capability in strategy, leadership, business analysis, and organizational decision making.

-Globally Accredited and AAOIFI-Aligned
+Globally Accredited and AAOIFI-Aligned Islamic Finance Masters

-UK Level 7 Master’s Qualification
+UK Level 7 Qualification with Academic Progression

-MBA Islamic Finance: Quick Review
+Masters in Islamic Finance: Quick Review

 Mode of studyFully online, self paced learning

-Average durationAround 12 months
+Average durationAround 12 to 14 months

 Study resourcesInteractive lectures, detailed study manuals, faculty support, online assignments, and Islamic finance e library